 Quartz works by the battery sending an electric current through a quartz crystal, hence the name.
 This current creates vibrations or mini shock waves that keep the movement in motion and the watch powered.

-Notable Quartz Movements
+Notable Quartz Watches

 Affordable – Invicta Pro Diver Quartz Chronograph